DAKiersz/something-stochastic-hugo/README.md

 ## Contributions

-Folks and contributions are welcome with accordance to the Licence stated below.
+Folks and contributions are welcome with accordance to the Licence stated.

 ## To Add / Fix

-* Content
+* Content.
-* Fix footer positioning
+* Fix footer positioning.
-* Add mobile layout
+* Add mobile layout.

 ## Licence